hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 New art technologies don't exist in a vacuum—they inherit the sociopolitical issues around them.
 Hip-hop came from dual turntables and faders—as deployed in funk party culture in poor New York neighborhoods.
 When hip-hop blew up in the 1980s, the backlash said "hip-hop isn't really music" or "it's degenerate:" this was partly a clash of aesthetics (when "it's not music" means "it doesn't sound like the music I grew up with"), but it was also mostly racism.

 "AI" art suffers from many ethical issues.
-But, I argue, _these all reflect broader ethical issues of "AI."_ They aren't specifically anything to do with art; they're the ethical problems of "AI."
-Specifically, whether or not it is "ok" to train models on peoples' data without their consent is a huge societal question that's much broader than where the artistic training data comes from.
+But, I argue, _these all reflect broader ethical issues of "AI."_ They aren't specifically about art; they're the ethical problems of "AI."
+Specifically, whether or not it is "ok" to train models on peoples' data without their consent is a huge societal question that's much broader than where artistic training data comes from.
+(From an artistic point of view, [inspiration and remix are essential to art throughout history](https://www.everythingisaremix.info/watch-the-series); just direct copying that's generally not "ok".)
 Racial bias and representation in image results have been a big concern in search engines, automated ad targetting, and beyond.
 And, misleadingly saying that the "AI" software is itself an artist reflects broader problems and potential harms of "AI" hype.

 Perhaps the questions of "AI" art ethics will force a broader reckoning of some of the problems of "AI" ethics.

+In a way, the debate over "AI" art reminds me of the debate over [cultural appropriation](https://www.sfchronicle.com/food/restaurants/article/asian-cultural-appropriation-food-sf-soleil-ho-16172795.php)—especially the idea that White rock-and-roll grew from cultural appropriation—a complex set of conflicting norms around art and different communities that doesn't have an easy answer or resolution, but often get reduced to caricatures.

 # 7. We rethink what art is